 Spring and Summer Allergies

 It's warmer and sunnier and winter is behind you.
-There is twenty percent of the population who doesn’t like it because they have to worry about if they go outside, could they open their windows, could they go to a softball game without coming home miserable.
+There is 20% of the population who doesn’t like it because they have to worry about if they can go outside, could they open their windows, could they go to a softball game without coming home miserable.
 Those are the issues that people with springtime allergies face.

 How do allergies develop?